maxzheng/workspace-tools/docs/README.rst

 workspace-tools
 ===============

-Tools to simplify working with multiple repositories, git, and tox.

-It helps you do more with less work by seamlessly integrating all workspace tooling into one where you can simply run one command instead of many native commands individually to do common tasks.
+Tools to simplify working with multiple Python repositories by seamlessly integrating git and tox, where you can simply run one command instead of many native commands individually to do common tasks.

 It is mostly a wrapper on top of existing tools with the end goal of providing a simple, seamless, and less repetive experience when working with one or more repositories.
 Feature support is mostly limited to what the author uses as, currently, it is foremost a personal tool to enhance the author's own productivity, but sharing it as others might find it useful.

 Feature Summary
 ===============